 In order to secure the long-term viability of its existing housing stock, the HACP is pursuing conversion of some public housing units to HUD contracts for multi-family housing rental assistance through the Rental Assistance Demonstration (RAD) Program.
-The HACP has completed RAD Conversion received approval for the following properties:
+The HACP received approval for the following properties:

-- Glen Hazel Family Community and Glen Hazel High Rise (Conversion in 2018)
+- Glen Hazel Family Community and Glen Hazel High Rise (Conversion in 2018) - Oak Hill (Conversion in 2017)

-- Murray Towers

-- Oak Hill (Conversion in 2017)

-- New Pennley Place

-RAD Ffinancial closing is expected to occurred for Glen Hazel Family Community and Glen Hazel High Rise in 2018.
-Rehabilitation and relocation activities of Glen Hazel RAD will be completed in 2020.
-Oak Hill Phase I and Phase II-Wadsworth subphase were converted to HUD project based rental assistance through RAD in 2017.
-MROP public housing buildings (originally built in 1941) in Oak Hill Phase I have been approved for demolition and replacement of the 80 MROP public housing units.
-Oak Hill's master developer will continue its efforts of securing development funds to complete the replacement of the MROP units. will submit a nine percent tax credit application in 2019.
-If awarded, a closing for this phase should take place by the end of 2020.
-Lastly, after further financial consideration HACP has decided not to pursue RAD conversion for Murray Towers and New Pennley Place.
-The properties will continue as a
+RAD financial closing occurred for Glen Hazel Family Community and Glen Hazel High Rise in 2018.
+Rehabilitation and relocation activities of Glen Hazel RAD will be completed in FY 2020.
+Oak Hill Phase I and Phase II-Wadsworth subphase were converted to HUD Project-based Rental Assistance (PBRA) through the Rental Assistance Demonstration (RAD) Program in 2017.
+Major Reconstruction of Obsolete Public Housing Projects (MROP) public housing buildings (originally built in 1941) in Oak Hill Phase I have been approved for demolition and replacement of the 80 MROP public housing units.
+Oak Hill's master developer will continue its efforts of securing development funds to complete the replacement of the MROP units.